Equivalence of Invariant metrics via Bergman kernel on complete noncompact K\"ahler manifolds: Generation of K ahler metrics with negative holomorphic sectional curvature

 where $\widetilde{\omega}$ is defined in Proposition~\ref{prop:negative_curvature}.
-For the last statement when $N=n$, the metric $ \widetilde{\omega}$ has the bounded curvature.
+For the second part of the case $N=n$, the metric $ \widetilde{\omega}$ has the bounded curvature.
 Then one can solve the complex Monge--Ampere equation by following Wu--Yau's approach (see Lemma 31 and Theorem 3 in \cite{WuDaminYauShingTung20}). \end{proof}

-\begin{rema} When $N>n$, the lower bound of the holomorphic sectional curvature $\widetilde{\omega}$ does not need to be bounded because of the presence of the second fundamental form (see \cite{WU73}). \end{rema}
+\begin{rema} When $N>n$, the holomorphic sectional curvature $\widetilde{\omega}$ does not need to be bounded below because of the presence of the second fundamental form (see \cite{WU73}). \end{rema}